matt-stj/angular-js-todo-list/README.md

   };
 ```

-Notice: If the `$http.post` is successful, then we will also update the `$scope.todos` array to display that new note on the page without refreshing.
-That's where this code comes into play:
+Notice: We want to make sure that we're only updating the template if the `$http.post` is successful.
+In the code, you'll see that If the API returns a successful request, then we will also update `$scope.todos` by pushing the newly created note into  the array.
+When the new note enters the array, the page without update without refreshing.

+(This is the code we're talking about):

 ```
 .then(function(response) {